Healing ovarian cysts: my personal journey

 I stopped using perfume and anti-perspirants, opting instead for baking soda, which worked better than any brand of deodorant I had ever used (almost all commercial perfumes/deodorants are chock full of synthetic chemicals and xenoestrogens.
 The latter is especially bad for women with ovarian cysts and fibroids as they would already be oestrogen dominant.
 I wrote a little about oestrogen dominance in this article).

-I changed from commercial liquid soaps and shampoos (which were full of chemicals) to natural hard soaps and a DIY shampoo.
+I changed from commercial liquid soaps and shampoos (which are full of chemicals) to natural hard soaps and a DIY shampoo.

 These might seem like a lot because you’re reading them all at once, but I actually made each change one at a time and very slowly.
 Small changes led to big ones over time.